bagasta/wms/README.md

 1. Configure a webhook URL when creating or editing a session
 2. Ensure your webhook endpoint can receive POST requests
 3. Process the incoming JSON payload in your application
+4. (Optional) Tune webhook timeout behaviour with environment variables:
+   - `WEBHOOK_TIMEOUT_MS`: how long the backend waits for the webhook before giving up.
+Leave unset/empty to wait indefinitely, or set to a specific number of milliseconds (e.g. `60000`).
+   - `WEBHOOK_SLOW_RESPONSE_MS`: threshold (ms) for logging a warning when a webhook takes too long.
+Defaults to 10s or `WEBHOOK_TIMEOUT_MS - 1s`.

 ## API Documentation